By Otto Rock of IKN

 So what’s the answer to this mess, reader A. Reader and others?
 Pretty simple really, know more than your peers.
 Yeah yeah, I know I know but once you do you’re allowed to put in place a BS filter that quickly separates the mining wheat from the chaff.
 In this specific case you can boil it all down to something like:

 “Immediately ignore any company, promoter or market voice who tries to get me into a stock using an analysis based on a 5% discount rate.”

 You see them trying to do it, immediately blackball the assholes.
-It’s how a free market works, after all.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It’s how a free market works, after all.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.